So your first big question might be- What exactly is “negative SEO” anyway?

 2. Low-quality Blog and Forum Comment Backlinks

-This problem is one of the most common black hat SEO techniques due to it being relatively simple and inexpensive to execute.
+This problem is one of the most common black hat SEO techniques due to it being relatively inexpensive and straightforward to execute.

 3. Malicious Backlinks

-This negative SEO tactic a bit more of a serious problem, especially if the links are created rapidly, typically at a speed that’s nowhere near usual to your site.
+This negative SEO tactic a bit more of a severe problem, especially if the links are created rapidly, typically at a speed that’s nowhere near usual to your site.

 With this attack, you run the risk of Google thinking that you’re attempting to aggressively position yourself by buying links and, as a default reaction, they will penalize you.